-In our Seven Point Mind Training we’ve covered the first four points.
-The first point was the preliminaries.
-The second point was developing actual bodhichitta, which we saw was developing deepest bodhichitta and then the relative bodhichitta.
-The third was transforming adverse circumstances into the path to enlightenment with our thought concerning our behavior, or our attitude toward our behavior, and with our attitude concerning our view of reality.
-In terms of that one we saw that the nature of the mind is the four Buddha-bodies.
+So far in our Seven Point Mind Training discussion, we’ve covered four out of the seven points.
+The first point focused on the preliminaries.
+The second point was about developing actual bodhichitta, which involves developing deepest bodhichitta and then relative bodhichitta.
+The third illustrated how we can transform adverse circumstances into the path to enlightenment with our thoughts concerning our behavior and our view of reality.
+In terms of our view of reality, we saw that the nature of the mind consists of the four Buddha-bodies.

-Then there was transforming adverse circumstances into the path to enlightenment with our actions, the four actions of use; and then, finally, we spoke of the condensation of the practice in one lifetime – in this lifetime and at the time of death – with the five forces.
+Furthermore, within the third point, we also explored how we can transform adverse circumstances into the path to enlightenment with our actions – the four actions of use.
+Finally, in the fourth point we discussed the condensation of the practice in this lifetime and at the time of death – through applying the five forces.

-Now we’re up to the fifth point, which is the measure of having trained our attitudes or our mind.
-This is the verse:
+Now we’re going to discuss the fifth point, which is how we measure having trained our attitudes or our minds.
+The verse says:

 If all my Dharma practice gathers into one intention; if, from the two witnesses, I take the main; if I can continually rely on my mind being only happy; and even if when distracted I’m still able; then I’ve become trained.